prchinmay/synthetic_people/README.md

-# Enriching Diversity of Synthetic Images for Person Detection
+# Enriching Diversity of Synthetic images of people for developing improved person detection models.

 ### [Full Report](https://repository.tudelft.nl/islandora/object/uuid%3A92ccd5c4-911d-43a4-9e84-88509200e812?collection=education)
 ![banner](pics/banner.PNG)

 ## Overview

-This repository contains code for generating synthetic people in diverse poses.
-The resulting dataset is used as training data for developing objection detection networks.
+This repository contains code for generating synthetic people in diverse unseen poses.
+The resulting dataset is used as training data for developing better objection detection networks.

 ## Abstract
 Camera-based patient monitoring is undergoing rapid adoption in the healthcare sector with the recent COVID-